GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

 Run the following commands to create a Cloud Run service with a Google service account:

-1. Set the name of the app:

-        export SERVICE=bucket-list-app

-1. Set the region to which to deploy the app:

-        export REGION=us-west1

 1. Set the image name:

         export IMAGE_NAME=$(gcloud container images list --filter="name:(*cloud-run-bucket-app)" --repository=gcr.io/${PROJECT_ID} --format="value(name)")